Best personal loans for students in November 2024

 How to apply for a personal loan

 The first step is to shop around for personal loans and prequalify with multiple lenders.
 That way, you can compare estimates of rates and terms you might get based on your credit score.
-You should use prequalification when available to see if you’re likely to qualify for specific loans and what your terms might look like, without impacting your credit.
+You should use prequalification when available to see if you’re likely to qualify for specific loan options and what your terms might look like, without impacting your credit.

 Once you’ve compared lenders and quotes, choose which looks the best and apply.
 In general, you’ll need to provide a government-issued I.D., and proof of income, like a pay stub or tax return, as well as your Social Security number (or Individual Tax Identification Number).